 Enforcement.
 Provide funding for EPA to enforce environmental regulations to ensure compliance and enforcement with environmental regulations.

 Clean Water.
 Build on the $90 billion for the protection of and improved access to clean water in H.R.
-2, which included $40 billion for wastewater, $25 billion for drinking water, $22.5 billion for lead service line replacement, and $500 million a year for PFAS clean up, by adding the following: $22.5 billion (for a total of $45 billion) for replacing all lead service lines and a $100 billion infusion into the Clean Water and Drinking Water State Revolving Funds with at least a 20% set-aside as grants for disadvantaged communities and at least a 20% set aside for green infrastructure.
+2, which included $40 billion for wastewater, $25 billion for drinking water, $22.5 billion for lead service line replacement, and $500 million a year for PFAS clean up, by adding the following: $22.5 billion (for a total of $45 billion) for replacing all lead service lines and a $100 billion infusion into the Clean Water and Drinking Water State Revolving Funds, with at least a 20% set-aside as grants for disadvantaged communities and at least a 20% set aside for green infrastructure.
 Direct an additional $10.5 billion for the Small & Disadvantaged Communities program, Alaska Native Villages and Rural Communities Water Grant program, US-Mexico Border Water Infrastructure program, Sewer Overflow Grant program, and the Water and Waste Disposal Loan and Grant program.
 Also, permanently extend the Buy America provision for the Drinking Water State Revolving Fund (see Sec.
 22110 and Sec.
 33104 of H.R.
 2).

 Equity Research.
-Provide adequate funding for national laboratories or EPA to develop and maintain a public-facing, community-specific impact modeling tool and an EJ Screening Tool for regulatory use.
+Provide adequate funding for national laboratories or EPA to develop and maintain a public-facing, community-specific impact modeling tool and an Environmental Justice Screening Tool for regulatory use.

 COMMUNITY INVESTMENTS

 Green Bank.
-Establish a new organization or agency to invest in clean energy, infrastructure, clean technology manufacturing, and resilient communities, with a focus on underserved communities such as the National Climate Bank through Sec.
+Establish a new organization or agency with $100 billion to invest in clean energy, infrastructure, clean technology manufacturing, and resilient communities, with a focus on underserved communities (c.f., Clean Energy and Sustainability Accelerator Act, Rep. Dingell’s H.R.
+806 in the 117th Congress or Sec.
 33192 of H.R.
-2 or Rep. Dingell’s National Climate Bank Act/H.R.5416, , the Healthy Communities and Resilient Infrastructure Fund and other state financing vehicles, or other loan programs .
+2 in the 116th Congress). .
 Ensure labor standards and domestic content requirements.

 Community Development.
 Provide full funding in Community Development Block (CDBG) grants at a minimum of $30 billion annually, including disaster recovery and mitigation subcomponents, and $2 billion for the Community Development Financial Institutions (CDFI) fund to support equitable and climate-resilient community development and investments in public health and social services to support communities in transition, environmental justice communities, and frontline communities.